Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 With that said, it's not only about arguments and convincing users to buy through benefits but also about using solutions regarding the store's operation (such as navigation or functionalities).

-Awareness breeds interest and Consideration, expressed in the active expansion of knowledge, which should result in an initial willingness to make a purchase.
+Awareness breeds interest and Consideration, expressed in the active expansion of knowledge, which should result in an initial willingness to purchase.

 An inseparable part of shopping is the selection that enables customers to familiarize themselves with the market offer and evaluate which product from the collection of similar products will be the best from the standpoint of E-Commerce customer needs.